iambillweber/Shell-Scripts-for-Canvas/README.md

 Script to create sections in existing Canvas courses and a Microsoft Excel template of the CSV file the script uses for input.

+### Enroll.sh and Enroll.xlsx

+Script to enroll users into existing Canvas courses and a Microsoft Excel template of the CSV file the script uses for input.

-### Copy.sh and Copy.xlsx
+### Enroll_Sections.sh and Enroll_Sections.xlsx

-Script to copy content from one Canvas course to another and a Microsoft Excel template of the CSV file the script uses for input.
+Script to enroll users into existing Canvas courses sections and a Microsoft Excel template of the CSV file the script uses for input.

-*Note: The script currently depends on both Canvas courses being in the same subaccount.*